cezarypiatek/cezarypiatek.github.io/src/content/post/whats-wrong-with-unobtrusive-ajax/index.md

 ---
-title: "Whtat's wrong with jquery.unobtrusive-ajax and how to fix it."
+title: "What's wrong with default ajax support for ASP.NET MVC and how to fix it."
 description: ""
 date: 2018-02-15T00:22:00+02:00
 tags : ["Content-Security-Policy", "csp", "ASP.NET MVC", "ajax", "cleancode"]